You must have lived in Sweden for a certain period of time

 - A person who is in the employ of a Swedish company abroad and who has previously lived in Sweden.

-- A person who has been married to or been a cohabiting partner to a Swedish citizen abroad for at least ten years and who does not live in their country of origin.
-The person must have strong ties with Sweden, e.g. through frequent visits or having a strong need to become a Swedish citizen.
+- A person who has been married to or been a cohabiting partner to a Swedish citizen abroad for at least ten years and who is resident in a country where he or she is not a citizen.